CJepps/Simmer-recipe-sharing/README.md

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) -No errors.
 Validator results can be viewed [here](http://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsimmer-recipes.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=)

 **JavaScript**
 - [Esprima](https://esprima.org/demo/validate.html) - No Errors.
 Code is syntactically valid.
 The only JavaScript in this project was provided by the bootstrap template for navbar shrinking

+## Further testing

+### Browser compatibility
+* Lambda test was used to test the website across a range of browsers.
+* Manual testing was also undertaken using DevTools in Google Chrome to test responsiveness at different resolutions.

 ---
 # Deployment